-Wearable apps differ from regular apps in variety of ways: design, functionality, usability, user interaction, and connectivity, just to name few important topics:
+Wearable apps differ from regular apps in a variety of ways: design, functionality, usability, user interaction, and connectivity, just to name a few important topics:

-Functionality – Functionality of app is typically limited and much of its functionality is combined in mobile device (if wearable communicates with a phone/tablet some functionality is typically implemented for it instead of wearable gadget itself).
-Furthermore, hardware is not as powerful as one on phone/tablet so this limits the functionality built in apps.
+Functionality – Functionality of app is typically limited and much of its functionality is combined in a mobile device (if wearable communicates with a phone/tablet some functionality is typically implemented for it instead of the wearable gadget itself).
+Furthermore, the hardware is not as powerful as one on phone/tablet so this limits the functionality of the built-in apps.
 In many cases, apps running on wearables can be seen as lighter / smaller versions of the apps running on phones/tablets.

-Usability / User Interactions – The big question of course is that how will wearables change the UX and usability we’ve used to now with phones and tablets?
-Well, usability and user interface won’t be the same that is done for app running on phone/tablet.
+Usability / User Interactions – The big question, of course, is that how will wearables change the UX and usability we’ve used to now with phones and tablets?
+Well, usability and user interface won’t be the same that is done for an app running on phone/tablet.
 This naturally has an implication on how users interact with those apps as well.
-For example, app might just have few buttons and no other user interface elements that are common on apps running on phone/tablets (e.g. dropdown menus, complex and visual rich sliders).
+For example, the app might just have few buttons and no other user interface elements that are common on apps running on phone/tablets (e.g. dropdown menus, complex and visual rich sliders).
 Also,

 The Bridge Between App Creation for Phones/Tablets and Wearables?

-Generally, Android Wear and similar platformatization effort with iOS (=making iOS capable to run apps on Apple Watch) is the first step to creat confidence for app devs to start building apps/games/whatever products for those gagdets.
+Generally, Android Wear and Apple Watch is the first step to create confidence for app devs to start building apps/games/whatever products for those gadgets.
 However, the platforms are already different from both software and hardware point of view.
 Despite app (software) and gadget (hardware) are very different whether build and tested for phones/tablets or wearables, there are some things are common: test automation frameworks.

 Let’s look at an example here.
-We recently showcased how to use Appium/Selenium to test websites the similar way native apps get tested.
-Here is an example (as video) of how Appium test script hammers simple app on smart watches:
+Here is an example (as video) of how Appium test script hammers simple app on smartwatches: